castle-engine/castle-engine/README.md

     - packages/castle_window.lpk

-- Use FPC fpmake / fppkg.
+- You can also use FPC fpmake / fppkg.
   See https://github.com/castle-engine/castle-engine/wiki/FpMake

 License